feilab-hust/Alpha-LFM/readme.md

 # Contact
 Correspondence Should you have any questions regarding this code and the corresponding results, please contact Lanxin Zhu (lanxinzhu@hust.edu.cn)

-# ToDo:
-- Upload more training example
-- Rewrite the Python data-generation module to enhance its usability across a broader range of applications